65.6 million people around the world have fled their homes. Among them are more than 10 million children.

 Investing in teachers

-In secondary schools, training will equip refugee teachers strengthen skills in using supplementary books in teaching and preparing young people for their exams.
+In secondary schools, training will equip refugee teachers with skills in using supplementary books to teach and prepare young people for their exams.

 Looking to the future